acend/helm-basics-training/content/labs/03.0/_index.en.md

   image:
     registry: registry.mobicorp.ch
     repository: puzzle/helm-techlab/mariadb
 [...]
 ```

-the Image tag remains as defined in the Chart `values.yaml` file.
+The image tag remains as already defined in the chart `values.yaml` file.

-and you can use the following settings for your ingress if you wan't to open the Wordpress instance after deployment (altought this is not really necessary for this lab).
+You can use the following snippet for your ingress configuration if you want to be able to access the WordPress instance after deploying it (although this is not really necessary for this lab).

 ```yaml
 [...]